springernature/ee-snpaas-cli/README.md

 order) will be taken as manifest and deployed, so make sure you call the manifest file properly (secrets.yml is always ignored, so do not worry about it).

-When deploying a Bosh-director, a state file 'state.json' will be created.
+When deploying a Bosh Director, a state file 'state.json' will be created and the DEFAULT cloud-config and runtime-config (name=default!) will be applied AUTOMATICALLY if the deployment was successfully done.

 # Usage examples

-Given a deployment folder called 'app-logging' with this structure:
+Given a typical deployment folder called 'app-logging' with this structure:

     app-logging
+    ├── cf-logging-boshrelease
     ├── prepare.sh
     ├── runtime-config
     │   ├── dns.yml